-- Cash and Property: Customers should familiarise themselves with the protections granted in respect of money or other property they deposit for domestic and foreign transactions, particularly in the event of insolvency or bankruptcy of an issuer or third party involved in financial instruments. - Charges and commissions: Before customers begin to trade, they should obtain details of all commissions and other charges which they will be incurring.
+- Charges and commissions: Before customers begin to trade, they should obtain details of all commissions and other charges which they will be incurring.
 When products are purchased or sold, several types of incidental costs (including transaction fees and commissions) are incurred in addition to the current price of the security.
 These incidental costs may significantly reduce or even eliminate the profit potential of the products.
-Where additional domestic or foreign parties are involved in the execution of an order, including but not limited to domestic dealers or brokers in foreign markets, it must be taken into account that brokerage fees, commissions and other fees and expenses of such parties (third party costs) may be charged including any followup costs (e.g. custody fees for securities, management fees for mutual funds, etc). - exchanges, the settlement of a transaction by the Bank (or third party with whom it is dealing on your behalf) is 'guaranteed' by the exchange or clearing house.
+Where additional domestic or foreign parties are involved in the execution of an order, including but not limited to domestic dealers or brokers in foreign markets, it must be taken into account that brokerage fees, commissions and other fees and expenses of such parties (third party costs) may be charged including any follow-up costs (e.g. custody fees for securities, management fees for mutual funds, etc). - Clearing House protections: On many exchanges, the settlement of a transaction by the Bank (or third party with whom it is dealing on your behalf) is 'guaranteed' by the exchange or clearing house.
 However, this guarantee is unlikely in most circumstances to cover the Customer and may not protect the Customer if the Bank or another party defaults on its obligations to the customer.
 On request, the Bank will explain any protection provided to Customers under the clearing guarantee applicable to any exchange-traded derivatives in which a customer is dealing. - Collateral: If collateral is deposited as security with the Bank, the way in which it will be treated will vary according to the type of transaction and where it is traded.
 Deposited collateral may lose its identity as your property once transactions on behalf of the Customer are undertaken.
 Even if such dealings should ultimately prove profitable, the Customer may not get back the same assets that he/she deposited, and may have to accept payment in cash.
 If collateral is deposited as security with the Bank, additional terms and conditions may apply.
 It is the Customers' responsibility to ascertain how such collateral will be dealt with by the Bank.